 - Cash flow statement – Similar to a detailed view of a checkbook, the

 projected cash flow statement looks at cash coming in and cash going out of the business.
-Cash flow projections usually look at the first year by month and following years by quarter.
+Cash flow projections usually look at the first year broken out into 12 months, and the following two years by quarter.

 - Profit and loss statement – Also referred to as an income statement, this statement is an annual estimate of the taxable profits (or losses) of the business.
-The numbers in the P&L statement are similar to the cash flow statement, however depreciation and amortization are added in.
+The numbers in the P&L statement are similar to the cash flow statement; however, depreciation and amortization are also included.

 - Balance sheet – Not every bank will request a proforma balance sheet for a start-up business.
 The balance sheet is similar to a personal financial statement that looks at assets and liabilities to determine the net worth.